 And while the legislators who enacted Section 1512(c) in the Sarbanes-Oxley Act undoubtedly had document shredding foremost in mind, "it is unlikely that Congress was concerned with only the type of document destruction at issue in the Arthur Andersen case."
 Montgomery, 578 F.Supp.3d at 77.
-In other words, "there is no reason to believe that Congress intended to fix that problem only with respect to 'the availability or integrity of evidence."
+In other words, "there is no reason to believe that Congress intended to fix that problem only with respect to 'the availability or integrity of evidence.'"
 Id.
-In addition, if the defendants' narrow interpretation were correct, then certain floor statements, such as Senator Hatch's description of Section 1512(c)'s purpose to strengthen an obstruction offense "often used to prosecute document shredding and other forms of obstruction of justice," 148 Cong.
+In addition, if the Defendants' narrow interpretation were correct, then certain floor statements, such as Senator Hatch's description of Section 1512(c)'s purpose to strengthen an obstruction offense "often used to prosecute document shredding and other forms of obstruction of justice," 148 Cong.
 Rec.
 S6550 (emphasis added), "would be quite strange."
 McHugh, 2022 WL 1302880, at 12.

-f.
-Even If Section 1512(c)(2) Required that the Obstructive Act Relate to Documentary Evidence, the Defendants' Conduct Would Be Covered.
+v.
+Even if Section 1512(c)(2) required that the obstructive act relate to documentary evidence, the Defendants' conduct would be covered

 Neither ordinary methods of statutory construction nor the rule of lenity supports limiting to Section 1512(c)(2) to document-based obstructive conduct.
-But even if Section 1512(c)(2) were so limited, it necessarily reaches beyond the direct evidence tampering already covered by Section 1512(c)(1) to include alternative ways of interfering with the consideration of documentary evidence-as happened here when the defendant impeded lawmakers' consideration of documents and records at the Electoral College vote certification proceeding.
+But even if Section 1512(c)(2) were so limited, it necessarily reaches beyond the direct evidence tampering already covered by Section 1512(c)(1) to include alternative ways of interfering with the consideration of documentary evidence-as happened here when the Defendanst impeded lawmakers' consideration of documents and records at the Electoral College vote certification proceeding.